-On July 18, 2013, the Partnership refinanced two of the existing mortgage notes payable and executed two new mortgage notes payable in the amount of \$19,320,000 secured by Sunshine Village, located in Davie, Florida and West Valley, located in Las Vegas, Nevada with a new lender, namely Cantor Commercial Real Estate.
+The Partnership has two mortgage notes payable with Cantor Commercial Real Estate collateralized by Sunshine Village, located in Davie, Florida and West Valley, located in Las Vegas, Nevada.
 The mortgages are payable in monthly installments of interest and principal through August, 2023.
-These refinanced notes bear interest at a fixed rate of 5.09% with principal payments based on a twenty-five year amortization period.
-As of December 31, 2013 the balance on these notes was \$19,196,759.
+These notes bear interest at a fixed rate of 5.09% with principal payments based on a twenty-five year amortization period.
+As of December 31, 2015 the balance on these notes was \$18,405,210.